 Visitors the area are always surprised to see an ancient Greek Temple resting on a commanding position over-looking the city on Penshaw Hill.

 Penshaw Monument is Sunderland’s most prominent landmark.
-It was built in 1844, and modeled on the temple of Theseus in Athens, the monument is in memory of John George Lambton, the first Earl of Durham.
+It was built in 1844, and modelled on the temple of Theseus in Athens, the monument is in memory of John George Lambton, the first Earl of Durham.

 The Souter Lighthouse